The complex volume of SL(n,C)-representations of 3-manifolds: Introduction

 \subsection{Acknowledgment}

 The authors wish to thank Ian Agol, Johan Dupont, Matthias Goerner and Walter Neumann for stimulating conversations.
 We are particularly grateful to Matthias Goerner for a computer implementation of our formulas, and for supplying our theory with computational data for more than 20000 manifolds.
+The software has been incorporated into SnapPy~\cite{SnapPy}, and computational data can be found at \url{http://unhyperbolic.org/ptolemy.html}.